Slow Pulp

-Slow Pulp is an American indie rock band from Madison, Wisconsin, now based in Chicago, Illinois.
+Slow Pulp is an American indie rock band from Madison, Wisconsin, currently based in Chicago, Illinois.

 History

 Slow Pulp began after childhood friends Teddy Mathews, Alex Leeds, and Henry Stoehr decided to start a band.
-This resulted in their first release, an EP titled EP1 in 2015.
+This resulted in their first release, an extended play (EP) titled EP1 in 2015.
 In 2017, they released a second EP titled EP2, which was the first release to feature new member Emily Massey.
 In 2019, the group released another EP titled Big Day.

-In 2020, Slow Pulp announced their debut full-length album, Moveys, which was released on October 9, 2020.
+The group was midway through recording its debut studio album, Moveys, when the COVID-19 pandemic hit; it was recorded remotely and released on October 9, 2020.
 The album received positive reviews.
+In support of the album, the band embarked on their first headlining tour, and also supported Death Cab for Cutie, Pixies, and Alvvays.

+In September 2023, the band signed to Anti-, with whom they released their second studio album, Yard.